eProsima/Fast-DDS-docs/docs/fastdds/getting_started/simple_app/includes/subscriber.rst

 *   |DataReaderQoS-api|.
     Structure that defines the QoS of the DataReader.
 *   |SampleInfo-api|.
-    It is the information that accompanies each sample that is ‘read’ or ‘taken.’
+    It is the information that accompanies each sample that is 'read' or 'taken'.

 .. literalinclude:: /../code/Examples/C++/DDSHelloWorld/src/HelloWorldSubscriber.cpp
     :language: C++
-    :lines: 22,29
+    :lines: 25-32

 The next line defines the :class:`HelloWorldSubscriber` class that implements a subscriber.

 .. literalinclude:: /../code/Examples/C++/DDSHelloWorld/src/HelloWorldSubscriber.cpp
     :language: C++
-    :lines: 33
+    :lines: 36

 Starting with the private data members of the class, it is worth mentioning the implementation of the data reader listener.